Malcolm Butler Reportedly Benched In SB 52 For Breaking Curfew To Attend Rick Ross Concert

 “I am also told there was a minor team violation related to curfew, perhaps because of his attendance at a Rick Ross concert during the Super Bowl week,” he added.
 That seems like a pretty extreme punishment, but perhaps this alleged curfew violation was the straw that broke the camel’s back?
 Whatever the reason, Pats coach Bill Belichick decided that the man involved in 97.8% of the defensive snaps this season would not play in the big game.
 The decision may have cost the team, as they lost, 41-33, to the Philadelphia Eagles.

-Brandon Browner, 33, Malcolm’s former teammate, suggested there’s more to this story.
+Original (cont’d): Brandon Browner, 33, Malcolm’s former teammate, suggested there’s more to this story.
 In an Instagram post, he said that Malcolm was “not the first to get caught with weed,” alleging that Malcolm’s benching was over more than his decision to catch a hip-hop show.
 “Curfew also meant we are not allowed to have guest especially women.
 I’ve ate chicken(Popeyes) in the room with a player and his wife after curfew.”

 “I ain’t gonna say no names,” he said in the video.
 “Like every job, there’s always favorites, you feel me, and lil’ bro wasn’t a favorite.”
 Hmm.
 That’s a huge accusation to throw around.
 He also said that the Patriots “locker room was divided pre-game…most yds ever given in up in a SB game, and your best defender over the past 3 seasons.
 Doesn’t get a snap.
 You where hurt/burnt where he was needed tonight.”
 However, Brandon made it clear later that he didn’t have proof of any weed-related infraction.
 “This why I don’t do interviews, I’m not on that team.
 I was not with Malcolm to know what he was doing,” he wrote according to Daily Mail.
 “But here is an example of how they will take something you say, and make a controversial story behind it.”